ombg/cs231n-solutions/README.md

    - Q5: PyTorch / TensorFlow on CIFAR-10

 ## Notes
 - There are some additional Python scripts, which have been automatically generated from the jupyter notebook with the same name.
-It was just for debugging purposes.
+It was just added for debugging purposes.